kevintran998/Uniprocessor-Algorithms/README.md

 ***** WHAT I LEARNED *****
-I learned how the four algorithms process data and which one would be the most effient to implement in a uniprocessor system.
+I learned how the four algorithms process data and which one would be the most efficient to implement in a uniprocessor system.